Terms and Conditions of use

-4.7.1 – So long as the aircraft its parts and accessories shall be upon the Airport, or upon the land within the Airport allotted by or rented from the Company, the Company shall have a continual lien both particular and general for all charges of whatsoever nature and wheresoever incurred which shall be or become due and payable to the Company upon either:
+4.7.1 – So long as the aircraft its parts and accessories shall be upon the Aerodrome, or upon the land within the Aerodrome allotted by or rented from the Company, the Company shall have a continual lien both particular and general for all charges of whatsoever nature and wheresoever incurred which shall be or become due and payable to the Company upon either:

-18.104.22.168 – Any other aircraft its parts and accessories of which the operator in default is the operator at the time when the lien is exercised.
+220.127.116.11 – any other aircraft its parts and accessories of which the operator in default is the operator at the time when the lien is exercised.

 The exercise by the Company of the powers set forth in this Clause shall be without prejudice to the exercise of any other powers exercisable by the Company by virtue of statute or otherwise.